any chances of getting a Hitchhiker'sGuide game in the future?

 Apart from that one game they made years ago I doubt there will be another game based on the The Hitchiker's Guide to The Galaxy.
 It's just so hard to translate that into a game, unless it's an adventure game but even then it might miss out on a whole lot.
 So no I doubt there will be one.

-" Nothing would ever compare to the books.
+" @Blair said:" Nothing would ever compare to the books.
 "The BBC adaption was pretty good.
 They managed some neat stuff on a modest budget. "

 I didn't read the books, just saw the movie and heard the BBC audio adaptation.
 I might be alone on this one but I felt that the type of word play in the material really worked well on the BBC stuff.
 I don't think I would have gotten all the jokes as easily if I had just read it.